 - R1.
-Each Responsible Entity shall implement one or more documented process(es) that collectively include each of the applicable requirement parts in CIP-007-7 Table R1 Ports and Services.
+Each Responsible Entity shall implement one or more documented process (es) that collectively include each of the applicable requirement parts in CIP-007-76 Table R1 Ports and Services System Hardening.
 [Violation Risk Factor: Medium] [Time Horizon: Same Day Operations.] - M1.
-Evidence must include the documented processes that collectively include each of the applicable requirement parts in CIP-007-7 Table R1 Ports and Services and additional evidence to demonstrate implementation as described in the Measures column of the table.
+Evidence must include the documented processes that collectively include each of the applicable requirement parts in CIP-007- Table R1 Ports and Services System Hardening and additional evidence to demonstrate implementation as described in the Measures column of the table.

-CIP-007-7 Table R1- Ports and Services Part Applicable Systems Requirements Measures 1.1 High Impact BES Cyber Systems and their associated: 1.
+CIP-007-76 Table R1- Ports and Services System Hardening Part Applicable Systems Requirements Measures 1.1 High Impact BES Cyber Systems BCS and their associated: 1.
+Electronic Access Control and Monitoring Systems (EACMS); 2.
+Physical Access Control Systems (PACS); and 3.
+Protected Cyber Asset (PCA) Medium Impact BES Cyber Systems BCS with External Routable Connectivity ERC and their associated: 1.
 EACMS; 2.
 PACS; and 3.
-PCA Medium Impact BES Cyber Systems with External Routable Connectivity and their associated: 1.
-EACMS; 2.
-PACS; and 3.
-PCA Where technically feasible, enable only logical network accessible ports that have been determined to be needed by the Responsible Entity, including port ranges or services where needed to handle dynamic ports.
+PCA SCI supporting an Applicable System in this Part Disable or prevent unneeded routable protocol network accessibility on each Applicable System, per system capability.
+Where technically feasible, enable only logical network accessible ports that have been determined to be needed by the Responsible Entity, including port ranges or services where needed to handle dynamic ports.
 If a device has no provision for disabling or restricting logical ports on the device then those ports that are open are deemed needed.
-Examples of evidence may include, but are not limited to: Documentation of the need for all enabled ports on all applicable Cyber Assets and Electronic Access Points, individually or by group.
-Listings of the listening ports on the Cyber Assets, individually or by group, from either the device configuration files, command output (such as netstat), or network scans of open ports; or Configuration files of host-based firewalls or other device level mechanisms that only allow needed ports and deny all others.
+Examples of evidence may include, but are not limited to: Documentation of the need for all enabled network accessible logical ports and network accessible logical services on all applicable Cyber Assets and Electronic Access Points, individually or by group.
+Listings of the listening ports on the Cyber Assets, individually or by group, from either the device configuration files or settings, command output (such as netstat), or network scans of open ports; or Configuration or settings files of host-based firewalls or other device level mechanisms that disables or prevents unneeded network accessible logical only allow needed ports or network accessible logical services and deny all others.

-CIP-007-7 Table R1- Ports and Services Part Applicable Systems Requirements Measures 1.2 High Impact BES Cyber Systems and their associated: 1.
+CIP-007-76 Table R1- Ports and Services System Hardening Part Applicable Systems Requirements Measures 1.2 High Impact BES Cyber Systems BCS and their associated: 1.
 PCA; and 2.
 Nonprogrammable communication components located inside both a PSP and an ESP.
-Medium Impact BES Cyber Systems at Control Centers and their associated: 1.
+Medium Impact BES Cyber Systems BCS at Control Centers and their associated: 1.
 PCA; and 2.
 Nonprogrammable communication components located inside both a PSP and an ESP.
-Protect against the use of unnecessary physical input/output ports used for network connectivity, console commands, or Removable Media.
-An example of evidence may include, but is not limited to, documentation showing types of protection of physical input/output ports, either logically through system configuration or physically using a port lock or signage.
+SCI supporting an Applicable System in this Part Protect against the use of unnecessary physical input/output ports used for network connectivity, console commands, or Removable Media.
+An eExamples of evidence may include, but is are not limited to, documentation showing types of protection of physical input/output ports, either logically through system configuration or physically using a port lock or signage.